 Defense of the Ancients was originally a Warcraft III mod, so, of course, Blizzard couldn’t resist creating their own fully-fledged MOBA.
 Heroes of the Storm heroes are characters plucked from across the StarCraft, Warcraft, Diablo, and Overwatch universes and dropped into an ‘all star’ mash-up – so if you fancy piloting Overwatch’s D.Va in a battle against Jaina Proudmoore, HoTS is the MOBA for you.

-Also, unlike its competition, Heroes hosts a variety of maps which feature unique objectives that can turn the tide of battle.
+Players choose upgrades to their abilities as they level up, allowing them to focus on utility, hardiness, or damage.
+Each hero also features two ultimate abilities, of which only one can be activated during a single match.
+Unlike its competition, Heroes hosts a variety of maps that feature unique objectives that can turn the tide of battle.
 One sees players fight for dominance of temples that fire lasers at opposing fortifications, another asks each team to collect plants that spawn a giant controllable flower monster.

 Blizzard has gone to great lengths to keep the focus on combat and objectives rather than number crunching – you’ll find no one boasting about their high attack damage ratios or critical strike chance here.
 Games are also significantly shorter, generally clocking in at the 30-minute mark.
 However, what is sacrificed in depth is made up for in sheer polish.
-HoTS no longer has an official global championship, though, so you’ll have to look to the other MOBAs in this list if you’re looking for a robust esports scene.
+HoTS no longer receives updates, so if you’re looking for a MOBA for the future, this isn’t it.
+The player count is still healthy, though, and the simplistic gameplay makes HoTS an excellent way to begin your MOBA journey.